adgray/SwiftPocketReference2ndEd/README.md

 This branch was tested against Xcode 7.0 and Swift 2.0.

+## New Edition

+The third edition of the book is now available on ["Safari Books Online"](https://www.safaribooksonline.com/library/view/swift-pocket-reference/9781491981702/) and the updated sample code is available at ["Github"](https://github.com/adgray/SwiftPocketReference3rdEd).

 ## License

 The code in this repository is licensed under the MIT license unless otherwise noted within specific files.